 Sigma2 prior: Whisker contour shape parameter.
 Shows the current value for the factor of the distance between the middle control point and the two end control points.
 Higher values of Sigma_2 result in the middle Bezier control point of each whisker contour being closer to the half-way point along the whisker contour.
 This is important for regularising the solution for the middle control point when the whisker contour is near straight.

-Tracking direction: Shows the current tracking direction ( “fwd” or “bkwd”.
+Tracking direction: Shows the current tracking direction ( “fwd” or “bkwd”).

 Snout outliers: Shows the number of points that will be cut from the ends of the snout of contour.
 (Note: this is useful when the water port is clearly visible in the horizontal view or both sides of the snout contour are visible)